For most families, a haircut is a twenty minute errand. You book, you go, you get it done, you come home.

 If you would like a complete, step by step guide to haircuts for your sensory child, our OT team at EquipKids has put everything we use in clinic into one resource.

-Haircutting Without Tears is a 45 page OT designed guide covering sensory triggers, a home desensitisation program, appointment preparation, what to do during the haircut, a hairdresser guide you can hand directly to your salon, and a full haircut day checklist.
+Haircutting Without Tears is a 45 page guide created by paediatric occupational therapists covering sensory triggers, a home desensitisation program, appointment preparation, what to do during the haircut, a hairdresser guide you can hand directly to your salon, and a full haircut day checklist.

-If your child benefits from visual supports, the Haircutting Visuals Support Pack includes a social story, visual routine strip, and break card all designed to be used alongside the guide or as a standalone support.
+If your child benefits from visual supports, the Haircutting Visual Support Pack includes a social story, visual routine strip, and break card, all designed to be used alongside the guide or as a standalone support.

 Written by Sabina Stancescu